OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 #### Robots META Tag

 If there is no `<META NAME="ROBOTS" ... >` entry then the "Robots Exclusion Protocol" defaults to `INDEX,FOLLOW` respectively.
-Therefore, the other two valid entries defined by the “Robots Exclusion Protocol” are prefixed with `NO...` i.e. `NOINDEX` and `NOFOLLOW`.
+Therefore, the other two valid entries defined by the "Robots Exclusion Protocol" are prefixed with `NO...` i.e. `NOINDEX` and `NOFOLLOW`.

 Based on the Disallow directive(s) listed within the `robots.txt` file in webroot, a regular expression search for `<META NAME="ROBOTS"` within each web page is undertaken and the result compared to the `robots.txt` file in webroot.